 It's well known that flexible working arrangements bring many positive benefits to an employee’s life, including a better work/life balance, greater ownership of their own time, and more control of their responsibilities.
-But there can also be several employer benefits, such as increased productivity, improved profits, and boosts to recruitment and retention.
+But there can also be several

-So how do you get the most out of a flexible working policy?
+So, how do you get the most out of a flexible working policy?